lhshonda/rannsoknir/basin/Velocity.md

 $$
 ###### Instantaneous Velocity

 This is what average velocity becomes when a single instant in time is infinitely approached.
-In order to do so the limit of the instance is approached and solved for.
+In order to do so the limit of the instance is solved for.
 $$
 v = \lim_{ \Delta t \to 0 } \frac{\Delta s}{\Delta t}=\frac{ds}{dt}
 $$